nadavash/school-vault/info474/hw6-soft-design/README.md

 The chart will use the first element from each object as the vertical axis labels for the heatmap, and use all of the other properties as the horizontal axis labels.

-## Further help
-For further information about using specific methods from the heatmap module, refer to the `heatmap.js` file.